darshanbajgain/Perosnal-Website/README.md

 # Perosnal-Website
 # Darshan Bajgain Portfolio Website

-This is a simple personal portfolio website created by [Darshan Bajgain].
+This is a simple personal portfolio website created by Darshan Bajgain.
 It serves as a platform to showcase your work, share your resume, and provide contact information to connect with you.
 The website is built using HTML, CSS (with Tailwind CSS), and JavaScript.

 ## Table of Contents